 Make slow and deliberate movements around your snake.
-When handling, hold your snake by the middle of his body, never by the head or tail.
+When handling, hold your snake by the middle of its body, not by the head or tail.

-2) Lack of Socialization
+Lack of Socialization

-4) He’s About to Shed
+Snake Is About to Shed

-5) Recently Eaten a Meal
+Recently Eaten a Meal

 Do Snakes Make Noises Other Than Hissing?

-You might be surprised to hear that hissing is not the only noise a snake can make.
+Hissing is not the only noise a snake can make.
 Some species have developed some quite interesting methods of producing sound.

 Rattlesnakes have highly specialized, hard rattles on the ends of their tails, which are segmented.
 When shaken, these segments collide, making the characteristic rattling sound.

-Rattlesnakes use their rattle in the same way that other snakes use their hiss.
+Rattlesnakes use their rattle in the same way that other snakes use a hiss.
 It’s a warning sound, saying “stay away, I’m dangerous.”

 The King Cobra is a large, venomous snake found in Asia.
 It feeds almost exclusively on other snakes, making it the “king.”
 As well as its eating habits and characteristic “hood,” it has one other distinguishing feature.

 The King Cobra’s hiss sounds unlike any other.
-The hissing of most other snakes has a dominant frequency of 7,500 Hz, which is relatively high-pitched.
+The hissing of most other snakes has a dominant frequency of 7,500 Hz, which is high-pitched.